Bike Brand: Only the brand name like 'Suzuki', 'Ducati', etc.

 circumference which is used in all GC calculations.
 If you know that your

-tire circumference is different then a default calculated one, you can
+tire circumference is different than the default calculated one, you can

-change the calculated one to your actual circumference.
+change the calculated one to your actual measured circumference.
 Make sure to use the

 right units.
 More info on this: